wbzyl/rack-codehighlighter/README.markdown

     </pre>

-Informal description of the *pattern*: if the element contents begins with three colons, the text following the colons, up to the end of line, identifies the language.
+Informal description of the *pattern*: if the element contents begins with three colons, word characters following these colons up to optional spaces followed by end of line, name the language.

-Language names are taken from the *ultraviolet* gem, see bellow for the list.
+Language names are taken from the *ultraviolet* gem, see below for the list.

-Next, the text matched by the pattern is removed from the code block, the matched element is removed, and code block is passed to *coderay* highlighter for processing.
+The matched element is removed, and the code block is passed to *coderay* highlighter for processing.

-Finally, the highlighted code returned by the *coderay* highlighter is wrapped with `pre` element with attributes appropriate for the codehighlighter used.
+The highlighted code returned by the *coderay* highlighter is wrapped with `pre` element with attributes appropriate for the codehighlighter used.